Last updated on

 How to Make Beef and Broccoli

-SECOND STEP: In a small bowl, whisk together the ingredients for the stir-fry sauce: the remaining 3 tablespoons soy sauce, oyster sauce, ginger paste, garlic paste, and brown sugar.
+SECOND STEP: In a small bowl, whisk together the remaining three tablespoons of soy sauce, oyster sauce, ginger paste, garlic paste, and brown sugar.

-THIRD STEP: Spoon a couple of tablespoons of the beef broth into the cornstarch and stir to dissolve the cornstarch.
+THIRD STEP: Spoon a couple of tablespoons of the beef broth into the cornstarch and stir to dissolve.

 FOURTH STEP: Mix both the cornstarch mixture and the remaining beef broth into the rest of the stir-fry sauce.

-FIFTH STEP: Drain the marinated steak and discard juices.
+FIFTH STEP: Drain the marinated steak and discard the juices.

 SIXTH STEP: Heat the oil in a skillet or wok over medium-high heat until the oil is nearly smoking and a drop of water in the pan sizzles immediately.

-SEVENTH STEP: Drop the drained meat into the pan and stir-fry for 2-3 minutes until the meat is browned on both sides.
+SEVENTH STEP: Drop the drained meat into the pan and stir fry for two to three minutes until the meat is browned on both sides.

 EIGHTH STEP: Remove the meat from the pan and set it aside.

-NINTH STEP: Add a thin layer of water to the bottom of the pan, just a few tablespoons to steam/simmer the broccoli in.
-(You can use a clean pan or the pan you’ve just used to cook the meat.)
+NINTH STEP: Add a thin layer of water to the bottom of the pan, just a few tablespoons, to steam/simmer the broccoli.

-TWELVE STEP: Add the cooked meat back into the pan and add as much of the remaining sauce as you’d like (the recipe makes a very saucy dish).
+TWELVE STEP: Add the cooked meat back into the pan and add as much of the remaining sauce as you’d like.
+This recipe makes a very saucy dish.

 THIRTEENTH STEP: Heat the meat through and simmer long enough to thicken any additional sauce you have added.